 - The bank’s asset portfolio (whether measured by asset category or borrower characteristics) base is highly concentrated.

-- The bank operates within a narrow business model (e.g., specialising in serving cryptocurrency organisations and/or offering banking-as-a-service to fintech clients).
+- The bank operates within a narrow business model (e.g., specializing in serving cryptocurrency organizations and/or offering banking-as-a-service to fintech clients).

 - The bank has experienced significant growth, particularly without a commensurate investment in risk management.